AnthonyPerugini/fedex/README.md

-# Fedex domestic shipment autofill
+# Fedex domestic shipment autofill for GeoOrbital wheels

 TODO:
-parse address into corrent labels from user
-- from file or from clipboard?
+parse address from file or clipboard into it's components
--- Name
+- Name
--- Address
+- Address
--- Address#2 [optional]
+- Address#2 [optional]
--- Town, State-abrv, Zip
+- Town, State, Zip

 get package options from user
 - dimensions
 - weight

-- log into fedex website
+log into fedex website
-- direct to create shipment
+direct to create shipment
-- plug in all values captured previously
-- submit
-- print label to pdf folder on desktop
+plug in all values captured previously submit print label to pdf folder on desktop